 - Black Sex Link – Rhode Island Red rooster x Barred Plymouth Rock hen

-You will find that the majority of your sex linked hybrids are really good layers.
-They are on par with the Leghorn, Buff Orpington, and Australorp which are all well known for their prolific egg-laying.
+You will find that most of your sex linked hybrids are really good layers.
+They are on par with the Leghorn, Buff Orpington, and Australorp, all well-known for their prolific egg-laying.

-So if you are specifically wanting pullets, buying sex-linked or auto-sexing chicks is the way to go.
+So, if you specifically want pullets, buying sex-linked or auto-sexing chicks is the way to go.

 Hatching Your Own

-Hatching out chicks is something a lot of backyard chicken owners eventually decide to do.
+Hatching out chicks is something many backyard chicken owners eventually decide to do.
 There are many reasons for wanting to hatch your own:

 - it’s more cost-effective